DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>I have to admit that this is a case of me deciding this would be an album of the year contender before it even came out.
+    <p>I have to admit that this is a case of me deciding this would be an album of the year contender before it even came out. <br>
 After BC,NR&#x27;s previous frontman dropped out, I was curious, to put it lightly how the band would choose to move forwards.
 Their previous album, Live at Bush Hall, gave a preview of that path, but went over my and many other&#x27;s heads due to the confusing marketting of it being a full fledged BC,NR album but sold, in my view, as just a collection of concert recordings.
 To say I love the direction this band took is putting it lightly.
 It&#x27;s impossible to fill the shoes left by the previous singer Isaac Wood, but he was replaced by the three female members of the group all stepping up the plate as singers, and the new form BC,NR takes is, in my opinion, even stronger than before.
 99% of fans would say otherwise despite enjoying Forever Howlong, but I&#x27;ll stand by that claim because the diversity and uniqueness that&#x27;s spawned from their band makeup is really unlike anything else I&#x27;ve heard before.
 There really is no one word to describe this album.